PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 ### Via the CLI

-You can create, read, edit, and delete concurrency limits via the Prefect CLI.
+You can create, read, edit, and delete global concurrency limits via the Prefect CLI.

 To create a new concurrency limit, use the `prefect gcl create` command.
-You must specify a `--limit` argument, and can optional specify a `--slot-decay-per-second` and `--disable` argument.
+You must specify a `--limit` argument, and can optionally specify a `--slot-decay-per-second` and `--disable` argument.

 ```bash
 prefect gcl create my-concurrency-limit --limit 5 --slot-decay-per-second 1.0
 ```

-you can inspect the details of a concurrency limit using the `prefect gcl inspect` command:
+You can inspect the details of a concurrency limit using the `prefect gcl inspect` command:

 ```bash
 prefect gcl inspect my-concurrency-limit
 ```

 To update a concurrency limit, use the `prefect gcl update` command.
-You can update the `--limit`, `--slot-decay-per-second`, `--enable`, and `--disable` arguments.
+You can update the `--limit`, `--slot-decay-per-second`, `--enable`, and `--disable` arguments:

 ```bash
 prefect gcl update my-concurrency-limit --limit 10